-The first race is underway at 5.33pm and the action concludes at 8.40pm.
+The seven-race card gets underway at 1.45pm and concludes at 5.15pm.

 The going at the track is currently Soft and there is the potential for showers throughout the day.